Ashu-hub/All-About-Java/SpringBootInterviewQuestions.md

 	Flavor of Inversion of Control.
 Let's look at these two words separately.
 Here the dependency part translates into an association between two classes.
 For example, class A is dependent of class B.
 	Now, let's look at the second part, injection.
 All this means is, class B will get injected into class A by the IoC.

+	Dependency Injection (or sometime called wiring) helps in gluing classes together and at the same time keeping them independent.

 -	Circular Depency in Spring?
 	https://www.baeldung.com/circular-dependencies-in-spring